Welcome to today's edition of the Rush 24-7 podcast.

 Just getting started.

-The fastest three hours of the media.
+The fastest three hours in the media.